less/old-lesscss.org/templates/pages/usage.md

 Make sure you include your stylesheets *before* the script.

-You can set options by setting things on a global less object before the script.
+You can set options by setting things on a global LESS object before the script.
 E.g.

     <script type="text/javascript">
         less = {